 The Simmons drums were all over the place, on countless records and live shows during the 80s, used by artists and bands like Genesis, King Crimson, Jean Michel Jarre, Prince, Herbie Hancock, Pink Floyd, etc. The sound was not especially realistic but it was not the goal... the goal was to be huge and versatile.
 The most famous drum brain called the SDS-V or SDS5 was a drum synthesizer, bringing synthesis into the drummer hands.
 To this day the unique sound of that machine is highly regarded and only using samples of Simmons Drums cannot reproduce the wide range of sounds this machine can produce and especially the warm and punchy analog character.
 The whole circuitry stands next to the unique sample based characters of the hihat & cymbal in that unique sounding team.

-VSDSX provides the closest experience to the real thing, it models accurately the analog character of the sound generation, internal circuitry, clocks and counters that read EPROM memory, feed the 8bit DAC which decodes the hihat and cymbal EPROMs data in realtime.
-It models the SSM2044 filters with fine tuning control over a lots of internal circuitry resistors.
-CV, trigger shapes and VCA response can also be tuned to produce a wide range of sounds, and punch/response, this also emulates how the module will react if triggered with pads or sequencer...
+The VSDSX, which stands for Virtual Simmons Drum System Extended, provides the closest experience to the real thing, for each voice or as it was called (module) it models accurately the analog character of the sound generation, internal circuitry tuning, trigger sensitivity and all the details you might expect.
+For its hybrid voices (HIHAT, CYMBAL, PROM and CLAP are analog but also EPROM based) clocks and counters reading EPROM memory inside a variable sample rate system are perfectly emulated.
+DAC decodes and output EPROMS data in real-time.
+It models the SSM2044 filters with fine tuning control over internal circuitry resistors.
+CV, trigger shapes, and VCA response can also be tuned to produce a wide range of sounds and punch/response, this also emulates how the module will react if triggered with pads or sequencer...

 - Noise generator circuitry tweaking: The sound source of the drum synth was mainly a mix between a triangle oscillator and a transistor based noise generator.
 The way it was initially connected could be tuned for more or less frequency content.
-Each voice have different configuration and VSDSX offers user control over the internal noise filtering (especially useful on the snare voice card).
-A lots of the circuitry parameters can also be fine tuned, CV and VCA response, Trigger types (that will mostly impact the click attack generator time), etc.
+Each voice have different configuration and VSDSX offers user control over the internal noise filtering (especially useful on the snare voice card). lots of circuitry parameters can also be fine tuned, CV and VCA response, Trigger types (that will mostly impact the click attack generator time), etc.

 - SSM2044 Filters: The noise source was filtered by an SSM2044 low-pass filter chip, the filter acts on the noise and click part and behave differently depending on the voice, on bass & toms the resonance resistor was usually set to no resonance, but this can be tweaked inside the VSDSX if you want.